 It is the most important part of a DC machine and serves the following purposes.

 - It connects the rotating armature conductors to the stationary external circuit through brushes.

-- It converts the induced alternating current in the armature conductor into unidirectional current in the external load circuit in DC Generator action, whereas it converts the alternating torque into unidirectional (continuous) torque produced in the armature in motor action.
+- It converts the induced alternating current in the armature conductor into the unidirectional current in the external load circuit in DC Generator action, whereas it converts the alternating torque into unidirectional (continuous) torque produced in the armature in motor action.

 Carbon brushes are placed or mounted on the commutator and with the help of two or more carbon brushes current is collected from the armature winding.
 Each brush is supported in a metal box called a brush box or brush holder.
 The brushes are pressed upon the commutator and form the connecting link between the armature winding and the external circuit.

 The pressure exerted by the brushes on the commutator can be adjusted and is maintained at a constant value by means of springs.
-With the help of the brushes the current which is produced on the windings, is passed on to the commutator and then to the external circuit.
+With the help of the brushes, the current which is produced on the windings is passed on to the commutator and then to the external circuit.

 End housings are attached to the ends of the Mainframe and provide support to the bearings.
-The front housings support the bearing and the brush assemblies where as the rear housings usually support the bearings only.
+The front housings support the bearing and the brush assemblies whereas the rear housings usually support the bearings only.

 The ball or roller bearings are fitted in the end housings.
 The function of the bearings is to reduce friction between the rotating and stationary parts of the machine.
-Mostly high carbon steel is used for the construction of bearings as it is very hard material.
+Mostly high carbon steel is used for the construction of bearings as it is a very hard material.